Ben-Wiley Hotel

 Ben-Wiley Hotel is a historic hotel building located at Fuquay-Varina, Wake County, North Carolina.
 It was built in 1925, and is a Bungalow / American Craftsman style frame building consisting of two hip-roofed blocks; the two-story main block with a hip roofed front porch, and a two-story rear block.
 It is sheathed in weatherboard and has widely overhanging eaves.
 It was converted from 12 hotel rooms to 6 apartments in 1947.

 It was listed on the National Register of Historic Places in 1997.
+It is also a Contributing Property to the Fuquay Springs Historic District.